“One of the most compelling acts Canada has to offer.”

 About

 Citing such diverse influences as Leonard Bernstein, philosophy, Joni Mitchell, Buddhism and Bach, her music borrows aspects of cabaret, pop, and orchestral: all knit together by the startling poetry of her lyrics, unique arranging and piano-playing, and that voice, described by the CBC as “a 19th century Kate Bush”.
 In addition to headlining theatres across Canada, Sarah has also toured Europe, the US and Scandinavia and has opened internationally for such artists as Bryan Ferry, Rufus Wainwright, Alanis Morissette, Andrew Bird, Feist, Ron Sexsmith, and Chris Isaak.
 Her 11th solo recording "Metaphysics", released in 2017, is described as a "breathtaking amalgamation of Slean’s dramatic orchestral arranging and her signature take on songwriting".
-In 2021-2022, Sarah will be composing the music for the stage musical adaptation of the award-winning film "Maudie".
+In 2023, Sarah completed a Masters Degree in Composition and will be composing the music for the stage musical adaptation of the award-winning film "Maudie" .

 “Metaphysics is a tour de force.”